Hip-spine syndrome before and after failed hip replacement and lumbar spinal fusion complication

 - This is useful information to share in the decision-making process and may help establish realistic expectations of the outcomes of total hip replacement in patients who also have previously undergone lumbar spinal surgery.

 These same unfortunate results had been previously reported earlier in 2017 by doctors at the Department of Orthopaedic Surgery, University of California, San Francisco in The Journal of arthroplasty:(4)

 - The coexistence of degenerative hip disease and spinal pathology is not uncommon for the number of surgical treatments performed for each condition increasing annually.

-- The limited research available suggests spinal pathology predicts and warns less pain relief and worse outcomes after total hip replacement.
+- The limited research available suggests spinal pathology predicts and warns of less pain relief and worse outcomes after total hip replacement.

 The UCSF researchers concluded their study with: